dtsulik/homelab-monorepo/README.md

 # gif-doggo charts

-This branch is used to generate helm charts served via github pages
+This branch is used to generate helm charts served via github pages.

+I would like more automation for this with support for more complex structure.

 ## some useful commands